thierrymoudiki/thierrymoudiki.github.io/_posts/2024-11-10-genboosting-mts.md

 # 1 - Hold-out set cross-validation

 Here, Generic Gradient Boosting is compared to popular models such as VAR and VECM (without hyperparameter tuning), on the macrodata dataset from the `statsmodels` package.
 The dataset is split into a training set (90% of the data) and a testing set (10% of the data), and model performance is evaluated using Root Mean Squared Error (RMSE) and  [Winkler score](https://www.otexts.com/fpp3/distaccuracy.html#winkler-score) (uncertainty quantification).
-Uncertainty quantification uses conformal prediction and numerical simulation, as described in [my paper](https://www.researchgate.net/publication/379643443_Conformalized_predictive_simulations_for_univariate_time_series) and more details can be found in [these slides](https://www.researchgate.net/publication/382589729_Probabilistic_Forecasting_with_nnetsauce_using_Density_Estimation_Bayesian_inference_Conformal_prediction_and_Vine_copulas).
+Uncertainty quantification uses conformal prediction and numerical simulation as described in [my paper](https://www.researchgate.net/publication/379643443_Conformalized_predictive_simulations_for_univariate_time_series), and more details can be found in [these slides](https://www.researchgate.net/publication/382589729_Probabilistic_Forecasting_with_nnetsauce_using_Density_Estimation_Bayesian_inference_Conformal_prediction_and_Vine_copulas).

 ```python
 import mlsauce as ms